rlivingsus/misc/standaloneBooks.md

 - Till, Geoffrey: Sea Power
 - Tokunaga, Wendy: Marriage in Translation
 - Toll, Ian: Six Frigates
+- Tolstoy, Leo: The Death of Ivan Ilyich
 - Torseter, Oyvind: The Hole
 - Tremblay, Paul: The Last Conversation
 - Trichter, Judd: Love in the Age of Mechanical Reproduction